 In terms of safety, the SUV gets 7 airbags, ABS with EBD, vehicle stability control with brake assist, hill assist control (missing on 2WD MT variants), whiplash concept front seats, child restraint system, 3-point ELR seat belts across rows, immobilizer, airbag manual cut-off switch and speed auto lock with emergency unlock.

 Proportionally, the new Fortuner is larger than the previous generation model with 90mm increase in length, 15mm in width and 15mm in height.
 The wheelbase measures 2,745mm long and the ground clearance is 225mm.
 The fuel tank capacity is massive at 80-litres.

 |Fuel Tank Capacity||80-litres|

-Talking of the suspension system, it features double wishbone, stabiliser bar in front and 5-link coil spring, stabiliser bar at rear.
+Suspension system used on the second gen Fortuner is comprised of double wishbone, stabiliser bar in front and 5-link coil spring, stabiliser bar at rear.

-Feature-wise, the new model is richer than the previous model.
-For 2016, the SUV gets a dual-tone beige and black interior and a bunch of goodies that improves its comfort and convenience levels.
-The 2016 model comes equipped with an 8-inch touchscreen entertainment system, a new instrument cluster with TFT screen for MID, leather-wrapped multi-function 3-spoke steering wheel with paddle shifter, audio controls and Bluetooth telephony, automatic climate control, electrically adjustable door mirrors with power folding function, rear AC vents and engine start/stop button coupled with Smart key entry.
+Talking about equipment, the cabin benefits from a 8-inch touchscreen entertainment system, new instrument cluster with TFT screen for MID, audio controls, leather-wrapped multi-function 3-spoke steering wheel with paddle shifter, Bluetooth telephony, automatic climate control, electrically adjustable door mirrors with power folding function, engine start/stop button with Smart Key Entry and rear AC vents.